 We make equity grants to our executives under a long-term incentive program pursuant to which the grant date value of each executive's annual grants is defined as a target percentage of the executive's base salary.
-These target percentages for 2016 are 45% for Mr. Graft, 40% for Mr. Fowler and 35% for each of Ms. Lehmann, Mr. Nelson and Mr. Karas.
-Awards may be adjusted 30% upwards or downwards for any grant year by the Compensation Committee to account for unique situations or individual circumstances related to the particular executive.
-In 2016 such grants were made one half in restricted stock and one half in stock options, each vesting one fourth each year on each of the first four anniversaries of the date of grant.
+These target percentages for 2017 were 45% for Mr. Graft, 40% for Mr. Fowler and 35% for each of Ms. Lehmann, Mr. Nelson and Mr. Karas.
+The grant date value of each NEO's awards may be adjusted 30% upwards or downwards for any grant year by the Compensation Committee to account for unique situations or individual circumstances related to the particular executive.
+In 2017 such grants were made one half in restricted stock and one half in stock options, each vesting one fourth each year on each of the first four anniversaries of the date of grant, generally subject to the NEO's continued employment through each such anniversary.
 The Company believes that a meaningful portion of the total compensation for each NEO should be represented by pay-for-performance compensation, in particular long-term performance compensation achieved through equity appreciation at the Company, in order to align the interests of our NEOs with those of our stockholders and incentivize long-term value creation.
-In addition, a portion of the equity awards made in 2016 to Mr. Nelson and Mr. Karas represented a portion of their 2015 bonus compensation that was issued as equity during 2016.